-The best way to visualize how color will react in real world lighting conditions is to use a light booth.
+The best way to visualize how color will react in real world lighting conditions is to use a quality light booth.
 Traditional light booths contain common illuminants like daylight, incandescent, and fluorescent to replicate how color will look in the retail store and post-purchase in outdoor and home lighting.
 Today, the increased use of LED lamps in home, commercial, and retail environments is impacting decades of standardized lighting procedures.

 How LED is Changing the Game